-Also note if the bins are grouped in any way by location.
+Also, note if the bins are grouped in any way by location.
 Bins grouped together physically can be addressed with wiring configurations such as daisy-chaining, which can save on wiring costs.
 Bins distanced further from power can be good candidates for battery-operated sensors and wireless devices.
 An inventory management system can be used across multiple plants or corporately for hundreds of silos.

-Dryers, day bins, fuel and chemical tanks are also excellent candidates for level sensors and inventory monitoring.
+Dryers, day bins, and fuel and chemical tanks are also excellent candidates for level sensors and inventory monitoring.
 They can be easily added to the same system as bins.

-- How frequently you need measurements updated
+- How frequently do you need measurements updated?

 - Where people see the data